PashaDolgirev/aion-transformers/README.md

 **Part II: Self-Attention**

 Run: python SelfAttention_example.py to see an example with a single-head attention mechanism.
 The masking used when computing wei (where the upper-triangular part is set to $-\infty$, see Head()) is reminiscent of the causality principle in physics -- tokens can only attend to past ones.

-This makes the self-attention mechanism feel almost physically grounded.
-If we extend the notion of keys and queries into a many-body quantum-physics context, they could represent operators designed to extract non-trivial correlations within the system.
+A side remark: If we extend the notion of keys and queries into a many-body quantum-physics context, they could represent operators designed to extract non-trivial correlations within the system.
 The transformer, in this sense, attempts to learn such operators automatically, suggesting that one may not need a full microscopic understanding of the system before analyzing it.

 Here is the training progression -- we observe only a slight improvement over the bigram model; the generated text is not yet substantially better (not shown but is part of the script SelfAttention_example.py).
 There’s still a long way to go before the full transformer architecture comes together:
 ![alt text](images/sa_training.png)